 Warby Parker is one of the best-known online glasses stores out there.
 They design all the frames they sell, and they're all about saving you as much money as possible – without cutting corners on quality.
 Their site has two main departments (one for women's glasses and the other for men), and both are packed with options.
 If you'd rather try frames on in person, they have two brick-and-mortar stores in Toronto.

 Their super-stylish eyeglasses and sunglasses are designed in-house, which means that you can buy new glasses at really low prices.
-Plus, they help donate eyewear to people in need through the Buy a Pair, Give a Pair program.
+Plus, they donate eyewear to people in need through the Buy a Pair, Give a Pair program.
 They have so many glasses that narrowing down your searches to browse for what you want can take some work and navigation skills.
 If you can weed through it all, though, it's well worth it!

 True to their name, EyeBuyDirect designs their glasses in-house and ships them directly from the factory to you – which means they save money on the whole process and can offer some of the lowest prices on this list.
-Plus, they have frames for kids (as well as for adults) and digital screen protection glasses!
+Plus, they have frames for kids (as well as for adults) and digital screen protection glasses.

-They almost always have some promotion happening, and you can usually find frames for up to 50% off in their sale section.
+They almost always have some promotion happening, and you can usually find at least a few frames for up to 50% off in their sale section.
 EyeBuyDirect also has a coupon page right on their site, where you can find all the latest deals.
 But ... while they have some of the lowest prices on this list, their selection is limited.
 They don't have too many children's frames, and you won't be able to find designer eyeglasses on their site.

 3. Zenni Optical

 Zenni makes it really easy to search for exactly what you want.
 If you head to their Frame Finder, you can filter their selection by shape, pattern, colour and more.
-Just keep in mind that their prices are listed in USD (so you might need to do a little conversion math), and standard shipping to Canada takes anywhere from 14 to 21 days, which is a little longer than the other sites on this list.
+Just keep in mind that their prices are listed in USD (so you might want to have a conversion calculator handy), and standard shipping to Canada takes anywhere from 14 to 21 days, which is a little longer than the other sites on this list.

 4. Clearly Contacts

 Don't let their name fool you.
 Clearly Contacts is about much more than just lenses.
 They have an entire part of their site devoted to eyewear, and you can almost always find something on sale when you visit.
 They tend to have TONS of promotions happening at the same time, and their complimentary standard lenses are 22% thinner than most of the base lenses you'd find elsewhere.
+No more Coke bottles!

 If you're looking for designer labels like Ray-Ban, Tom Ford, Prada and Versace, SmartBuyGlasses is for you.
-They carry gorgeous frames from some of the biggest eyewear brands in the world, they offer virtual try-on, and SmartBuyGlasses even has a best price guarantee that will allow for price adjustments within 14 days!
+They carry gorgeous frames from some of the biggest eyewear brands in the world, they offer virtual try-on, and SmartBuyGlasses even has a best-price guarantee that will allow for price adjustments within 14 days.

 SmartBuyGlasses pretty much covers all the bases.
 They offer free delivery with a minimum spend, refunds and free lenses – and they have a huge selection from close to 200 brands.
 What's not to love?
 And because they sell designer frames, expect prices to be a little higher than many of the sites listed here.
-It's also worth noting that shipping can take up to three weeks for special orders, which is a bit of a long wait.
+It's also worth noting that shipping can take up to three weeks for special orders, which is a long (but worthwhile) wait.

 6. Bon Look

 They're a Canadian company that crafts beautiful, high-quality glasses, and they have a blog full of quick tips and trend updates.
 Plus, you can choose whether you want to shop online or in-store.
 As you shop, just remember that they don't offer exchanges, and not all glasses may be accepted for returns.
 If you have the chance, it's probably best to try shopping in a store to know exactly what you're getting before you buy – especially since these are fairly expensive frames.

 Optically can get you new glasses FAST, thanks to their 24-Hour Dispatch frames.
 Just look for specially-marked glasses, and you can order and receive them almost immediately.
 In general, though, their FAQ section is limited, and it can be tough to find the information you need.
 I had to dig around for a while to figure out their full shipping and return policies, so you might be best off if you contact Optically directly whenever you have any pressing questions about an order or a certain pair of glasses.

 While they don't exactly have the most up-to-date-looking website, iLookGlasses.ca more than makes up for it with pretty incredible shipping and return policies.
 They offer free delivery on orders over $60 and free returns on all orders, so you don't need to worry about being stuck with frames you don't like or can't wear. iLook will even pay the return shipping if you need to send anything back!

 They have a loyalty program called the iLook Rewards Program that lets you collect one point for every dollar you spend or 10 points for a successful referral.
 You can then redeem those points for discounts – so your next frames will be even cheaper.
-As a whole, their website is a little tough to navigate.
+As a whole, though, their website is a little tough to navigate.
 While they do offer most of the same services as bigger online glasses stores (including a virtual try-on feature), you might need to do a little extra digging to find what you need.